dmpdump/dmpdump.github.io/_posts/2025-05-29-Possible-Ocean-LotusInstaller-Abusing-MST-Transforms.md

 ![sshot](/assets/images/apt32_mst/enc_blob.png)

 The blob is subsequently decrypted using a combination of AES-256 in ECB mode with XOR, in 16-byte blocks.
 The decryption algorithm does the following:
 * It AES decrypts the first 16 bytes of the encrypted blob but does not apply XOR decryption.
-This will be the header of the decrypted buffer.
+This will be the header of the decrypted buffer
 * The second 16-byte block is AES-decrypted, using that decrypted block as the XOR key for the first 16-byte block of the encrypted blob
 * The third 16-byte block is AES-decrypted, using those bytes as the XOR key for the second 16-byte block of the encrypted blob
 * It continues incrementing the blocks applying AES-decryption and using the decrypted bytes as the XOR key for the previous 16-byte block